informatik-mannheim/gcatcirc/README.md

 #### Description

-Retruns a list of maximal self-complementary C3 codes.
+Returns a list of maximal self-complementary C3 codes.
 Without paramet it returns all C3 codes.

 #### Examples